If you need an ambulance in an emergency call 061 - operators speak several languages.

 Missing prescription drugs?

 If you have left your prescription medicines at home, or you run out unexpectedly, take the empty container (if you have it) to your local pharmacy and explain the situation.
 In most cases they will be able to provide you with enough medication for the remainder of your stay.
+In the event that you run into any difficulty please don't hesitate to contact us we can usually arrange for an emergency prescription.

 Missing HIV medication.

-If you have run out of, or lost, your HIV medication contact us in confidence and we will be able to arrange an emergency supply.
+If you have run out of, or lost, your HIV medication contact us in complete confidence and we will be able to arrange an emergency supply.

 Our tips for dealing with common holiday upsets.